code-with-amitk/Code-examples/Languages/Programming_Languages/c++/6-implicit-functions/Constructor/copy-ctr/copy-constructor.md

 3. If class has virtual base class class A:virtual B{}
 4. Class has member which cannot be copied to other object(ie not copy construable) Eg: reference variable

+### WHEN CC IS CALLED?
+1. When compiler generates temporary object
+2. When object is created using another object of same class.
+3. When Object of class is passed to function as value.
+4. When object of class is returned by value.

 ### Syntax
 ```c++
 class_name ( const class_name & )